Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

 The results are presented in Figure~\ref{fig:halfdisc}, and the final meshes obtained with each refinement strategy are drawn in Figure~\ref{fig:halfdiscmeshes}.
 As it is to be expected, the $C^0$-lines influence the refined mesh as the approximation is more accurate in the central bi-linear patch than in the bi-quadratic patches.
 The orange curves in Figure~\ref{fig:halfdisc} correspond to the mesh in Figure~\ref{fig:halfdiscmeshes} (right) and represent the behavior of the total error if the feature is never added.
+We can see that both the error and estimator present a plateau after the first iterations.
+This is expected, since after a few iterations in which the numerical component of the total error is reduced, its defeaturing component begins to dominate.
 Let us now analyze the results obtained with the adaptive strategy of Section~\ref{sec:adaptive}, represented as blue lines with circles in Figure~\ref{fig:halfdisc}.
 In this case, the feature is added after the third iteration, and the overall error converges as the inverse of the number of degrees of freedom $N_\text{dof}$, that is, as $N_\text{dof}^{-\frac{p}{2}}$, as expected.
 We verify that the geometrical feature is not added too late, otherwise we would first observe a plateau in the overall error followed by a large drop, followed again by a normal convergence.
-At the opposite, if the feature were added too early in the geometrical model, the convergence would not be affected, but it would be computationally more costly.
+At the opposite, if the feature was added too early in the geometrical model, the convergence would not be affected, but it would be computationally more costly.
 Moreover, the discrete defeaturing error estimator follows very well the behavior of the error with a relatively low effectivity index of $9.41$ on average, confirming once again its efficiency and reliability.